cau-se/ARCHES-PiCar-X/docs/digitaltwins/dm.md

 ![Digital Model ROS](../assets/images/picarx-dm.png "ROS nodes of the digital model of the PiCar-X")

 We have deliberately chosen not to include a Docker compose file for testing here, as it would essentially only launch the GAZEBO simulation.
-Conintnue reading with [digital template]({{ site.baseurl }}{% link digitaltwins/digitaltemplate.md %}).
+Continue reading with [digital template]({{ site.baseurl }}{% link digitaltwins/digitaltemplate.md %}).

-# Futher References
+# Further References
 >[3] Kritzinger, W., Karner, M., Traar, G., Henjes, J., & Sihn, W. (2018).
 Digital Twin in manufacturing: A categorical literature review and classification.
 Ifac-PapersOnline, 51(11), 1016-1022. [https://doi.org/10.1016/j.ifacol.2018.08.474](https://doi.org/10.1016/j.ifacol.2018.08.474)